If you run a SaaS brand, then you’re definitely in a booming industry.

 2. Improve your Site’s SEO

-Of course, nothing works better for increasing your SaaS website’s traffic like search engine optimization (SEO).
+Of course, nothing works better for increasing your SaaS website’s traffic than search engine optimization (SEO).
 SEO works hand-in-hand with content marketing.

 If your website ranks high, you’ll get more traffic.